genderdirectory/datasets/README.md

-# transgender-healthcare/sql-dumps
+# transgender-healthcare/datasets
-*FUTURE* Compressed SQL dump of databases in .sql.gz
+*FUTURE* Compressed (Gzip) SQL statements to rebuild/clone our production database.
+We plan for an update every 24 hours.